ioBroker/ioBroker.js-controller/docs/en/community/docmarkdown.md

 ---
 title: Markdown
-lastChanged: 14.09.2018
+lastChanged: 23.04.2021
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/community/docmarkdown.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: nHQJvm435hzSoVxk8r0edx7VWed2QP55UFCl+8JsTW4=
+hash: 9qginu+6BT6Cm5JzwTYlJJ+LmFCjpyS0LVuttJtXxqc=
 ---
-# Markdown: Syntax
+# Markdown: syntax
-?> To make ioBroker documentation easy to create and read, Markdown was chosen as a simplified markup language.
-The following guide will help you understand the syntax and possibilities of Markdown and translate it into great documents.
+?> To make ioBroker's documentation quick and easy to read, Markdown was chosen as the simplified markup language.
+The following guide will help you learn the syntax and capabilities of Markdown and translate them into great documents.

-Technically, the documentation system supports only the following features:
+Technically, the documentation system only supports the following features:

-- Headers
+- headers
-- Tables
+- tables
 - Inline HTML
 - Lists
 - Left